Martha Stewart (actress): Early life

 Stewart was born in Bardwell, Kentucky, on October 7, 1922.
 Her family relocated to Brooklyn during her childhood.
 She attended New Utrecht High School, graduating in 1939.
+As a construction engineer, her father moved from one city to another when new projects arose, so that the family had "a relatively nomadic existence" during Stewart's younger days.

+Career

+Stewart's professional career began at age 16 when she was a swing singer at a club on 52nd Street in New York City for $35 per week.
+(She lied about her age to get the job.)
+That opportunity ended with an automobile accident that broke her nose and injured her face so badly that only after 10 weeks were doctors sure that she would not be permanently disfigured.
+Still wearing bandages and recovering from the accident, she won a job through an audition with Jerry Livingston's band.
+She toured the southern and midwestern United States with that orchestra.

+When Marion Hutton left Glenn Miller's orchestra to have a baby, Stewart was selected as her replacement via an audition.
+Hutton's return would have left Stewart without a job, but Miller arranged for her to sing with Claude Thornhill's orchestra.
+Following the disbanding of Thornhill's orchestra, she was a featured soloist on radio on Your All-Time Hit Parade.
+After 13 weeks on that program she sang for 16 weeks at the Copacabana night club, which led to her being discovered by a scout for 20th Century Fox and signing with that studio.

-She first worked in show business singing on NBC radio with Glenn Miller, Harry James, and Claude Thornhill.
+She sang on NBC radio with Miller, Harry James, and Thornhill.
 She was recruited by a Hollywood talent scout after an appearance at the Stork Club in Manhattan.

-Career

 Stewart made her film debut in Doll Face (1945), in which she acted alongside Vivian Blaine and sang a duet with Perry Como.
 She then featured in Johnny Comes Flying Home (1946) opposite Richard Crane, then in I Wonder Who's Kissing Her Now (1947) with June Haver.
 The following year, she starred with Donald O'Connor in Are You with It?.
 She also appeared on Broadway in the musical Park Avenue from 1946 to 1947.

 Stewart performed one of her best-known roles as murder victim Mildred Atkinson in the classic In a Lonely Place (1950).
 The film is regarded as one of Humphrey Bogart's finest performances.
 That same year, she featured in Convicted with Glenn Ford and Broderick Crawford.
 She went on to star in Aaron Slick from Punkin Crick (1952) alongside Alan Young and Dinah Shore.
 She appeared on television as the co-host of Those Two from 1952 to 1953, and in one episode of The Red Skelton Show in 1954.
 Nearly a decade would elapse before she featured in the episode "A Nice Touch" of The Alfred Hitchcock Hour.
 Stewart acted for the final time in Surf Party (1964), after which she retired.